 by Catherine Moran –

-Catherine Moran is an author, speaker and radio host for Radio Maria.
-She is president of the Byzantine division of the World Apostolate of Fatima, USA, Pittsburgh eparchy, and a regular contributor to Soul Magazine and the WAF blog.
+Katie Moran is the president of the World Apostolate of Fatima, Pittsburgh Byzantine Division.
+She is an author, speaker and regular contributor to Soul Magazine and to our blog.